DataBiosphere/data-explorer/README.md

     and [here](https://github.com/DataBiosphere/data-explorer/tree/master/dataset_config/template).
     All files except `gcs.json` must be filled out.

+* If you want to use Export to Saturn feature, [do this one-time setup](https://github.com/DataBiosphere/data-explorer#one-time-setup-for-export-to-saturn-feature).
 * `DATASET_CONFIG_DIR=/app/dataset_config/<my dataset> docker-compose up --build`
 * Navigate to `localhost:4400`